Second Century Founders

 The McCall MacBain Foundation

 A grant-making organisation established by John and Marcy McCall MacBain, committed a lead donation of £75 million to the Rhodes Trust in 2013.
 It consists of a £25 million grant, a £25 million challenge/match donation, and a future £25 million to expand the Scholarships into new geographies.
 The gift, which was the largest since the establishment of the Scholarship in 1903, enables the Trust to continue to send future global leaders to the University of Oxford.
-John also serves as a Rhodes Trustee and is on the Rhodes Development Committee.
+John has also previously served as a Rhodes Trustee and on the Rhodes Development Committee.

 John McCall MacBain O.C. said: “Receiving the Rhodes Scholarship and attending Oxford were among the highlights of my life.
 These Scholarships have been helping develop future leaders for over a century.
 With the world facing ever-increasing challenges, the need to help develop leadership skills is more important than ever.
 I hope that this gift will help secure them for another 100 years.”